mamsieCodess/mamsieCodess/README.md

-<h2>Hi there👋I am Mamo and I think I might be in love with CSS👀..How are you?</h2>
+<h2>Hi there👋I am Mamo and I think I might be in love with CSS and PHP👀..How are you?</h2>
 <p> - Currently based in Gauteng, South Africa</p>
 <p>🔭I am looking for an internship or my first junior web developer role</p>
 <p> - I am a Software Development student at CodeSpace</p>